 The Habits You Stop Are More Important Than the Habits You Start

-People pick up oodles of habits just to taste success.
-We wake up before God, start planning, adopt new routines—we even spend tens of thousands of dollars on seminars and personal coaching.
+Solo entrepreneurs will pick up a thousand different habits if it makes us more successful.
+We wake up before God, exercise like beasts, read a book a week—we even spend tens of thousands of dollars on seminars and personal coaching.
 But how much of it actually makes a difference?

 Falling Back Into the Wrong Habits